-5RB is a leading set of media and entertainment barristers with a proven track-record in all areas of media law including: defamation, privacy, confidence, data protection, harassment, media regulation, intellectual property, sport and the human rights.
+5RB is a leading set of media and communication barristers with a proven track-record in all areas of media law including: defamation, privacy, confidence, data protection, harassment, media regulation, intellectual property, sport and the human rights.

 Members of the set write or contribute to the leading textbooks in the field: Gatley on Libel and Slander; The Law of Privacy and the Media; Arlidge, Eady & Smith on Contempt; Borrie & Lowe: The Law of Contempt; The Law of Photography and Digital Images; Blackstone’s Guide to the Defamation Act ; Clerk & Lindsell on Torts.

 The leading specialist media law reports, the Entertainment and Media Law Reports, published by Sweet & Maxwell, are edited by 5RB‘s Godwin Busuttil and former member of chambers HHJ Richard Parkes QC.

 Members are used to being instructed at short notice to seek and resist pre-publication injunctions.
-They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals, such as the Press Complaints Commission, OFCOM, the British Horseracing Authority and the Football Association.
+They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals, such as the IPSO, OFCOM, the British Horseracing Authority and the Football Association.
 There are 4 accredited mediators in Chambers.

 Barristers practise as sole practitioners and are registered with the Bar Standards Board of England and Wales.
 Barrister members offer their services in accordance with the Bar Standards Code of Conduct.
 The standard contractual terms on which services are provided can be found in Annex T of the Code.